-- If your mixture is drying up too quickly, add more coir.
+- If your mixture is drying up too quickly, add more peat.

-- If there's an excess amount of humidity, switch to a ratio with greater amounts of husks and lesser portions of coir instead.
+- If there's an excess amount of humidity, switch to a ratio with greater amounts of husks and lesser portions of peat instead.

 Additionally, be sure to keep an eye out for any pests or diseases that may develop over time due to the high humidity levels associated with using coco husk.